The best interfacing for fabric bins, boxes, bowls

 How to use heavyweight interfacing for boxes

 If you sew bags, chances are you have plenty of small scraps.
-Straighten their edges with a rotary cutter and join them with a zig-zag stitch, ensuring not to overlap the edges.
+Straighten their edges with a rotary cutter and join them with a zig-zag stitch, ensuring that the edges do not overlap.
 Use a FINE thread in a MATCHING color.

 How to use batting or interfacing scrapsCut the interfacing to the desired size and fuse it to the fabric; the stitches will not be visible on the right side of the fabric!